arjunsunku27-dot/Arjun_RobotArm_Portfolio/index.md

 For my first milestone, I got the robotic arm fully working with manual joystick control through the Arduino.
 The Arduino has a sensor shield stacked on top of it, which the two joystick modules wire into.
 From there the shield connects to all four servos on the arm.
 Pushing a joystick forward or backward extends or retracts the arm, the other joystick opens and closes the claw, raises and lowers the elbow, and rotates the base.
 Together this lets the arm pick up an object and place it down somewhere else.

-I chose this project because I wanted to compare gesture control against computer vision in terms of accuracy and latency once both are built — joystick control is the foundation that the other two control modes build on top of.
+I chose this project because I wanted to compare gesture control against computer vision in terms of accuracy and latency once both are built.
+Joystick control is the foundation that the other two control modes build on top of.

 **Technical Progress**

 - Wired the Arduino sensor shield to two analog joystick modules and all four arm servos
-- Mapped each joystick axis to a specific joint: base rotation, elbow up/down, arm extend/retract, and claw open/close
+- Mapped each joystick axis to a specific joint: base rotation, elbow up and down, arm extend and retract, and claw open and close
-- Got the full arm responding smoothly to joystick input, allowing basic pick-and-place movement
+- Got the full arm responding smoothly to joystick input, allowing basic pick and place movement

 **Challenges**

 My biggest challenge was burning out servos.
 I originally assumed it was a wiring problem and rewired everything, but the servos kept frying anyway.
 After digging into the code, I found the real issue: the angle ranges in my code let the arm push past its physical limits, so the servo kept trying to spin past where the arm could actually move.
 It had nowhere to go, so it stalled and overheated until it burned out.

-Replacing servos also took a toll on the arm's structural integrity — every time I disassembled and reassembled a joint, the acrylic frame got a little weaker.
-Eventually one of the parts snapped completely.
-I had two choices: glue it back together (which would be structurally weak) or 3D print a replacement part.
-I chose to learn 3D modeling and printed a new part, which restored the arm to full strength.
+Replacing servos also took a toll on the arm's structural integrity.
+Every time I disassembled and reassembled a joint, the acrylic frame got a little weaker, and eventually one part snapped completely.
+I chose to learn basic 3D modeling and printed a replacement part instead of gluing the old one back together, which restored the arm to full strength.

 **What's Next**

-Now that joystick control is solid, my next step is building out the other two control modes.
-For computer vision, the arm will use a camera to detect a colored object (starting with red), locate its center point, and calculate the sequence of movements needed to reach it — rotating the base first, then extending forward or backward, then opening or closing the claw.
-For gesture control, a camera connected to a Raspberry Pi will read my hand position and mirror it onto the arm: an open hand opens the claw, a closed fist closes it, and pointing in a direction rotates the base or extends the arm that way.
+Now that joystick control is solid, my next step is building out the other two control modes: gesture recognition using a Raspberry Pi camera, and computer vision to let the arm track a colored object on its own.

 # Starter Milestone